Saifuddin Saif

 Saifuddin Saif (20 March 1922 12 July 1993) was a Pakistani lyricist, poet, film producer-director, and the founder of Rehnuma Films, a film studio in Lahore, in 1954.

 He was involved in writing poems and lyrics before and after the Partition.
 However, most of his films written before partition remained unreleased due to political instability in the subcontinent.
 He was best known for his film Kartar Singh (1959), and is also credited for writing lyrics for Pakistan's historical and first-ever feature film Teri Yaad, which helped him to appear among the prominent writers.

 As a poet, he wrote eleven ghazals and four nazms on various subjects, including fifteen on friendship, fifteen on social issues, one on hope, and a poetry collection titled Kham-e-Kakul, also known as Khan-e-Kamal (amazing ruler).

 Early life and education

 Saifuddin was born on 20 March 1922 in the household of Khawaja Meraj Din and was raised in Amritsar in British India.
 He received his education from the Govt.
 M.A.O.
-College Lahore, but left midway after he was barred from taking part in board exams over joining political activism of the Khaksar Movement, a social movement aimed at freeing India from the British Raj.
+College Lahore, but left midway after he was barred from taking the board exams over joining political activism of the Khaksar Movement, a social movement aimed at freeing India from the British Raj.